ObjectModules/deploy/[Mapping]-Overall.md

 ##By Tabulation
 Here are the tabulation showing the list of all the process that are involved.
 You may check location on each of the process by clicking on each item.

 _Please note that [[This Project|https://github.com/hyip]] is still Under Construction.
-The following URL is just to demonstrate on how we manage the Repositories in correlation to the Mapping Concept._
+The following URL's are just to demonstrate on how we manage the Repositories in correlation to the Mapping Concept._
 <table>
   <thead>
     <tr>